highcharts-for-python/highcharts-gantt/docs/toolkit.rst

 The Toolkit's Contents
 ****************************

-The **Highcharts for Python** toolkit features a number of separate Python libraries which extend the core **Highcharts Core for Python** (``highcharts-core``) library.
+The **Highcharts for Python Toolkit** features a number of separate Python libraries which extend the core **Highcharts Core for Python** (``highcharts-core``) library.
-This pattern maps quite naturally to the Highcharts JS design, where multiple other modules extend the core Highcharts JS library.
+This pattern maps quite naturally to the Highcharts (JS) design, where multiple other modules extend the core Highcharts (JS) library.

 The **Highcharts for Python** toolkit includes two categories of tools: